keithrbennett/rexe/README.md

 ### The REXE_OPTIONS Environment Variable

-The `REXE_OPTIONS` environment variable can contain command line options that would otherwise be specified on the `rexe` command line:
+The `REXE_OPTIONS` environment variable can contain command line options that would otherwise be specified on the Rexe command line:

 Instead of this: